k3tchup/google_drive_sync/readme.md

 [x] delete files locally

 [ ] delete files remotely

+[ ] clear out trashed files after they expire on Google's side

+[ ] there are instances when folders with the same name just inherit the same id when a few folder is crated with the same name.  need to debug this.

 [x] version handling so we don't transfer files we don't need to.   there are version numbers in the metadata